 The Grutas de Cacahuamilpa are some amazing caves in Central Mexico that are relatively unknown to foreign tourists.

 We discovered them by just clicking around on Google Maps while visiting Taxco.
-With over 17,000 Google reviews we thought it must be worth visiting!
+With over 17,000 Google reviews, we thought it must be worth visiting!

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

-Grutas de Cacahuamilpa History
+What is the History of Grutas de Cacahuamilpa

 How to get to Grutas de Cacahuamilpa